 - You have limited access to your funds.
 Often, banks do not allow you to link your savings account to your debit card, so you can’t debit directly from your savings account.
 This means that you can’t use cash-back options in stores to withdraw from your savings account, and you also can’t pay bills or make purchases online using funds drawn directly from your savings account.

-The difference between a savings account and GIC
+The difference between a high interest savings account and GIC

 Savings accounts let you make deposits when you want and grow your balance at your own pace.
 You usually have limited access to your funds, and the penalty for going over this limit can cost you up to several dollars per transaction.
 There is no end date to your savings account investment – you may continue to grow your money as long as you wish.